Syrian Constitutional Committee: Second session and deadlock

 The second session of the Committee ended in late November 2019 without agreement, as the two sides did not meet each other after failing to agree on an agenda for the session.

 The Syrian government delegation had presented an agenda of what it dubbed "national pillars of the Syrian people", which rejected foreign, especially Turkish involvement in the Syrian Civil War, called for the lifting on the sanctions against Syria and condemned the armed rebel groups in Syria as terrorists.
 The opposition delegation rejected this proposal and accused the government delegation of attempting to sabotage the committee's work.

 The opposition's delegation instead presented five proposals, mostly aimed at changing the preamble and principles of Syria's constitution.
 The government delegation rejected these proposals, stating that they would refuse to accept constitutional proposals before the committee accepts a statement of values, which it opines ought to condemn foreign involvement.

 The government delegation then presented a proposal that suggested a meeting of the full committee and a discussion of the proposals presented by each member.
 This was also rejected by the opposition's delegation, with the opposition co-chair Hadi Al Bahra stating that they were "not in a cultural forum to have dialogue and discussions while explosive barrels are falling".

 The Syrian opposition blamed the failure to agree to an agenda on the Syrian government for introducing what they deemed were "irrelevant" proposals to the committee, while the government delegation blamed the opposition for refusing to enter the meeting room.

 Following these developments, the meeting was called off.
 UN Envoy Geir Otto Pedersen stated that no date had been set for a future meeting of the committee.

 The Northwestern Syria offensive (November 2019–present) between the government and opposition forces began in parallel to the breakdown of talks at the constitutional committee.

 A month later, in December 2019, Pedersen spoke before the UN Security Council, describing the situation as "protracted" and "deadlocked" and urged the two sides to agree to an agenda, stating that without such there would be no reason for the committee to meet for a third time.

-The opposition HNC's Chairman, Naser al-Hariri, stated in an interview to Asharq Al-Awsat in later December that the opposition would not enter into any talks with the government delegation before an agenda is set.
+The opposition HNC's Chairman, Nasr al-Hariri, stated in an interview to Asharq Al-Awsat in later December that the opposition would not enter into any talks with the government delegation before an agenda is set.
 He accused the Syrian government of failing the negotiations by not agreeing to their proposed agenda.